Free Landscaping and Irrigation Workshops

 This two-class series of classes covers the basics of designing home landscapes that create attractive, comfortable, functional and sustainable yards appropriate for our location in the Southwest.
 Basic design processes, how to plan for small spaces, the wide array of desert-adapted plants available, plant selection, and plant combinations, principles and techniques will be covered.
 The instructor will take participants through the stages of design and assign exercises at each step, from design concept to finished landscape.
 Class participants are encouraged to bring their own yard layouts for these exercises, whether they are creating a new landscape or renovating an existing one.
 Designing in harmony with the Sonoran Desert will be emphasized.

 To be held at Environmental Education Center, 4050 E. Chandler Heights Rd.

-- "Chandler Smart" Landscaping II, Saturday, September 21, from 9:00 a.m. to Noon (Register once for both classes)
+- Create Your Own Oasis, part II, Saturday, March 19, from 9:00 a.m. to Noon (Register once for both classes)

 Learn how to design, install and operate an efficient sprinkler system.
-This class will teach you to properly locate and place sprinkler heads and valves as well as identify the problem areas in your system and how to correct them.
-You'll also explore the latest innovations in water efficient lawn watering equipment
+This class will teach you properly locate and place sprinkler heads and valves as well as identifying performance robbing problems in your system and how to solve them.
+You'll also explore the latest innovations in water efficient lawn watering equipment.

 Class will be held Tuesday, April 7, from 6:00 - 8:45 p.m.